 No time to deal with sensory channels?

-The students are given 10 words.
+The students are given a list of 10 target vocabulary items.
 They write the words on cards.
 They draw pictures that represent the words on other cards, or depending on the level of the class they can write the translation of the word or definition.
 All the cards are placed face down.
 The student flips a card and flips another to try to find its matching pair.
 The table below gives an example of some of the actions and sensory channels used.

 |STUDENT ACTIVITY||SENSORY CHANNELS|

 |Wring words on the cards||Visual / Tactile / Kinaesthetic|

 |Drawing pictures that represent the words||Visual / Tactile / Kinaesthetic|

 |Flipping and picking up the cards||Visual / Tactile / Kinaesthetic|